naveenkumar337/datastructure-codes/README.md

    Importent points of TreeSet are:

-    1.The undelying datastructure for treeset is balenced tree.
+  1. The undelying datastructure for treeset is balenced tree.
-    2.Duplicates are not allowed.
+  2. Duplicates are not allowed.
-    3.Insertion order is not preserved,but all objects will be inserted according to some insertion order.
+  3. Insertion order is not preserved,but all objects will be inserted according to some insertion order.
-    4.Heterogeneous objects are not allowed,if we try to insert heterogeneous objects then we get runtim exception:class cast exception
+  4. Heterogeneous objects are not allowed,if we try to insert heterogeneous objects then we get runtim exception:class cast exception
-    5.null insertion is possible,but it allow only once.
+  5. null insertion is possible,but it allow only once.

 ##### CONSTRUCTOR OF TREESET:
             1. TreeSet ts=new TreeSet();